GlobalMaxim/GlobalMaxim/README.md

 ## 👋 Hi there, I’m Maksym

-I’m a Backend Developer with a Master’s in Computer Engineering and 3.5+ years of experience turning ideas into reliable, scalable systems.
+I have 3.5+ years of experience in Software Engineering and a Master’s in Computer Engineering.

 ⚡ I enjoy building backend services that can handle growth, automating processes, and diving deep into web scraping and data extraction.